Queer pornography: Discourses on queer pornography

 Additionally, queer pornography clearly reveals the imitative process of gender identification when introducing the figure of the transgender man.
-Compared to trans woman(male-to-female) individuals depicted across other types of pornography, female-to-male trans men appear significantly in feminist and queer pornography.
+Compared to trans women depicted across other types of pornography, trans men appear significantly in feminist and queer pornography.

 Films of queer pornography make "deviant" sexualities more visible by simultaneously starting a process of their normalization.
 So, in order to avoid creating a new kind of norm, queer pornography constantly works along the edge of the gender system.
 For example, when strap-on dildos made their appearance in queer pornography leaving viewers guessing whether they were faced with a "real" penis or a dildo, they soon became a common sight.
 While these strap-on dildos originally offered new ways of thinking about gender and sexuality, their ubiquitous use risked losing their subversive power.

 As scholar Sarah Schaschek writes, “If heterosexual pornography accentuates clearly defined identity categories such as class, age, ethnicity, sexuality, or gender, queer films tend to reveal the high degree of stylization behind these identities”.